mulesoft-assets/template-sfdc2msdyn-account-bidirectional-sync/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Template is implemented on this XML, directed by one flow responsible of conducting the aggregation of data, comparing records and finally formating the output, in this case being a report.
+Functional aspect of the Template is implemented in this XML, directed by one flow responsible of excecuting the logic.
-The *mainFlow* organises the job in three different steps and finally invokes the *outboundFlow* that will deliver the report to the corresponding outbound endpoint.
-This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.

-**Gather Data Flow**
-Mainly consisting of two calls (Queries) to Salesforce and storing each response on the Invocation Variable named *contactsFromOrgA* or *contactsFromOrgA* accordingly.

-**Aggregation Flow**
-[Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for aggregating the results from the two Salesforce Org Contacts.
-Criteria and format applied:
-+ Transformer receives a Mule Message with the two Invocation variables *contactsFromOrgA* and *contactsFromOrgB* to result in List of Maps with keys: **Name**, **Email**, **IDInA** and **IDInB**.
-+ Contacts will be matched by mail, that is to say, a record in both SFDC organisations with same mail is considered the same contact.

-**Format Output Flow
-+ [Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for sorting the list of contacts in the following order:

-1. Contacts only in Org A
-2. Contacts only in Org B
-3. Contacts in both Org A and Org B

-All records ordered alphabetically by mail within each category.
-If you want to change this order then the *compare* method should be modified.

-+ CSV Report [DataMapper](http://www.mulesoft.org/documentation/display/current/Datamapper+User+Guide+and+Reference) transforming the List of Maps in CSV with headers **Name**, **Email**, **IDInA**, and **IDInB**.
-+ An [Object to string transformer](http://www.mulesoft.org/documentation/display/current/Transformers) is used to set the payload as an String.
+For the purpose of this particular Template there are two [Batch Jobs](http://www.mulesoft.org/documentation/display/current/Batch+Processing). which handles all the logic of it.
+The first *fromSalesforceBatch* batch job is called for synchranization of Accounts from Salesforce to MS Dynamics.
+If the Account already exists in MS Dynamics, the last modified date are compared and according to the result, the Account is updated or not.
+On the other hand, if the Account does not exist, it is created.
+The second *fromDynamicsCrmBatch* batch job works in the same way, but in the opposite direction.

 ## endpoints.xml<a name="endpointsxml"/>
 This is the file where you will found the inbound and outbound sides of your integration app.
-This Template has an [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Endpoint+Reference) as the way to trigger the use case and an [SMTP Transport](http://www.mulesoft.org/documentation/display/current/SMTP+Transport+Reference) as the outbound way to send the report.

-**Trigger Flow**
-**HTTP Inbound Endpoint** - Start Report Generation
-+ `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
-+ The path configured by default is `generatereport` and you are free to change for the one you prefer.
-+ The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
-CloudHub will then route requests from your application domain URL to the endpoint.

-**Outbound Flow**
-**SMTP Outbound Endpoint** - Send Mail
-+ Both SMTP Server configuration and the actual mail to be sent are defined in this endpoint.
-+ This flow is going to be invoked from the flow that does all the functional work: *mainFlow*, the same that is invoked from the Inbound Flow upon triggering of the HTTP Endpoint.
+These flows has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.
+It is intented to define the application API.